oracle/coherence-operator/docs/user-guide.md

 > **Note:** If your XML files are in a different location within the sidecar Docker image, use the `--set userArtifacts.configDir=<absolute path within docker image>` argument to `helm install` to configure the correct location.

-In a separate shell, set up a Kubernetes port forward to expose the Extend port so that your local client can use it.
-The instructions for doing this are output from the above `helm install` command, but they are repeated here for your convenience.
+In a new terminal window, set up a Kubernetes port forward to expose the Extend port so that your local client can use it.
+The instructions for doing this are from the output of the `helm install` command:

 ```bash
 $ export POD_NAME=$(kubectl get pods --namespace default -l "app=coherence,release=hello-server-config" -o jsonpath="{.items[0].metadata.name}")